 Foregone benefits of market integration will hit household and commercial electricity bills and decrease overall competition in power generation – historically reducing innovation and service provision.

 - The future relationship between the UK and the Internal Energy Market is unclear, but research commissioned by National Grid expected leaving the IEM would “very likely” be negative to the UK.

-- Nearly eight percent of Britain’s electricity is imported, and the pre-Brexit National Infrastructure Delivery Plan intends to increase this by 9GW of new interconnection.
+- 4.9% of Britain’s electricity is imported, and the pre-Brexit National Infrastructure Delivery Plan intends to increase this by 9GW of new interconnection.
 The Government has recently confirmed its continued commitment to this aim, but can it be achieved outside the IEM?

 - The Government’s decision to opt for a ’hard’ Brexit could exclude the UK from European protectionism, exposing the gas market to supply security risks.

 - Brexit will mean the UK pulling out of the European Atomic Energy Community (aka Euratom) – this could result in cuts to funding for nuclear fusion research and development programmes.